NDNA Scotland: Scotland childcare and early years support

 As well as the wider head office team, members in Scotland have access to dedicated team who are based in Edinburgh.

-Hannah provides support to members through the provision of training, representation at a number of stakeholder meetings and through her friendly approach to speaking directly to members.
-If you have any questions about ELC then contact Hannah and she will get an answer for you one way or another.
+Hannah provides support to members through the provision and promotion of training, representation at a number of stakeholder meetings and through her friendly approach to speaking directly to members.
+Hannah led on the development of our ‘Listen to me!
+Children’s views on children’s rights’ resource and is delighted to support nurseries in using this resource in practice.
+If you have any questions about ELC then contact Hannah and she will keep you right.

-Hannah has a strong back ground in supporting nurseries in both the private and third sector.
-She is based in Aberdeen which gives NDNA Scotland a reach wider than the central belt.
+Hannah has a strong background in supporting nurseries in both the private and third sector.
+She is based in Aberdeenshire which gives NDNA Scotland a reach wider than the central belt.
 She has experience in giving the ELC sector a voice nationally and locally and also in developing and delivering training courses to nurseries.
+Hannah is currently studying for a Master’s in Education Studies, specialising in Early Years.Email Hannah

 Keith provides support to the NDNA membership base through ensuring the effective running of the NDNA Scotland office and providing advice and support to nurseries as well as managing key relationships internally and with external partners.
 Keith will always be on the end of the phone to help you with any of your questions, you can be sure if he doesn’t know the answer he will get it for you!